jbarrfitz/reading-notes/class_07.md

 #### How do the global and nonlocal keywords work in Python, and in what situations might you use them?

+The global keyword allows you to assign values to global variables within a function.
+The normal behavior would be to assign that value to a new, local variable with the same name as the global variable, but by using the globa keyword, you can specify that you are reassigning the new value to the global variable instead.

+The nonlocal keyword acts much the same way as the global keyword, but is used when you're referring to a variable in an enclosing scope, rather than a truly global variable.
+This is helpful for being specific about which variable you are referring to when using nested functions, for example.

 #### In your own words, describe the purpose and importance of Big O notation in the context of algorithm analysis